 Cristo Rei Lisbon – a gigantic statue of Jesus – stands south of the Lisbon city center across the Tagus River on a hill in Almada.
 One of the most recognizable Lisbon monuments, visiting the Cristo Rei statue is one of the top things to do in the city.
 Visitors can easily access Cristo Rei in Almada by hopping on a Lisbon ferry across the River Tejo and taking a short walk to the iconic Portugal statue for incredible views over the city.

 This Travel Guide contains everything you need to know about visiting the Lisbon Christ statue.
-Make sure to Save, Pin or Bookmark it for future reference!
+Make sure to Save, Pin or Bookmark it for your trip to Lisbon!

 Cristo Rei Lisbon, Portugal